 Brazil: University of São Paulo

-We run a highly popular program of research and cultural events, including an annual Latin American Film Festival (in collaboration with Latin American embassies), a Public Lecture program (in collaboration with Instituto Cervantes), a Spanish Research Day (in collaboration with other universities in Melbourne), and podcasts hosted by Lara Anderson and Adrian Hearn.
+We run a highly popular program of research and cultural events, including an annual Latin American Film Festival (in collaboration with Latin American embassies), a Public Lecture program, a Spanish Research Day (in collaboration with other universities in Melbourne), and podcasts hosted by the School's Secret Life of Language podcast series.

 Students connect with the community as part of their course work, visits to the NGV, senior students work with the art educator.
 Students in Languages at Work can do industry work with partners, such as Aborígens – Local Food Insiders and the Latin American Film Festival.